melissabreynolds/personalsite/cv.md

 __Texas Christian University (as Instructor of Record)__
 The World Expanded: Europe, 1348–1789
 History of Science: Scientific Revolutions
+Technologies of History from Cuneiform to Coding
+History of Science (graduate seminar)

 __University of Pennsylvania (as Instructor of Record)__
 Fertile Bodies: A Cultural History of Reproduction from Antiquity to the Enlightenment